pawaters/dating-app/README.md

 - Models: db. (no ORM like Mongoose allowed by subject)
 - Controllers: How you use the data and give it to frontend.
 Design pattern: Single-Page Application.
-- how to divide: front/back; define method and end points.
 - Model for UI: https://tinder.com/
 - Project Management: Jira: https://pawaters.atlassian.net/jira/core/projects/MA/board
 - Style guide: Airbnb Javascript style guide, implemented thanks to Airbnb's ESLint config.

 **Project constraints:**
-Forbidden tech:
-- ORM : we have to make our own request, no use ORMs
-- Validators: do our owns, same
-- User Accounts manager: do you own!
+Forbidden tech: ORM, Validators,User Accounts manager: do your own!
 DB: has to be relational or graph-oriented (no Mongo - it is a document-oriented platform) --> PostgreSQL.

 **List of features - summary of subject:**